-They are small insects that feed on human blood.
-These insects have been around for centuries, and they are so well-adapted to feeding on human that most people may not be aware when they are being bitten.
+Bedbugs are small insects that feed on human blood.
+These insects have been around for centuries, and they are so well-adapted to feeding on humans that most people may not be aware when they are being bitten.
 They generally feed when people are sitting calmly or sleeping, and they particularly enjoy feeding at night.
 Adults can survive for more than a year without feeding, which is one adaptation that has ensured survival.

 What do Bedbugs look like?

 Bedbugs are small, only about 1/4 of an inch in length.
 Their color is usually reddish-brown, though they are sometimes a much lighter straw color.
-Bedbugs are sometimes referred to as Mahogany Flats, probably because they are flat and oval-shaped.
+Bedbugs are sometimes referred to as Mahogany Flats, because they are flat and oval-shaped.
 They are similar in size to an apple seed or a lady bug.
 Baby bugs are significantly smaller than adults, and they measure smaller than 6 mm.
 They are six-legged creatures, and the upper part of their bodies contains gold-colored hair.
 Bedbugs have visible antennae and cone-like eyes.

 The male bedbugs have a sharp flap on the back of their bodies, while the female of the species has a body that ends in a rounded or curved segment.
 The upper body of both the male and female bedbugs are often described as being wrinkly like crinkled paper.
 They emit a musty, sweet odor from glands located on their thorax.

 The term given to an immature bedbug is “nymph.”
 Nymphs are small, and they shed their skins regularly before they reach adulthood.
 These immature bugs must eat a meal before they shed, and they shed about five times before they become mature insects.